Got Heat Soak? We’ve got the remedy!

 Here’s a real world example.
 You can download the data log used here.

-To get started, make a data log of a full throttle dyno pull, and see if there’s a point the IAT sensor reading stops increasing.
+To get started, make a data log of a full throttle dyno pull, and look in the datalog to see if there’s a point the IAT sensor reading stops increasing.
 We’ll open the log in MegaLogViewer.
 You will need the registered version of MegaLogViewerMS or MegaLogViewerHD, as we’ll be using features that are not in the free version.

 Here, the IAT reading bottoms out at 85 degrees F. This log was taken from a turbocharged Mustang with the MAT sensor threaded directly into the manifold – you’ll see the reading is closer to 125 degrees off idle.
 Since we can’t measure the real air temperature directly, we’ll have to assume the intercooler is doing its job reasonably well, and 85 degrees is the real incoming temperature across the board.
 This assumption is at its most accurate on a naturally aspirated motor, but will still give useful results here.